krenalis/krenalis/doc/src/events/identify.md

 The first argument, `'59a20n37ec82'`, is the **User ID**, which uniquely identifies the user in your website's database.
 The second argument consists of the **user's traits**, which are pieces of information you want to store with the event and potentially unify with customer data taken from other sources.

-The following is an example of how the previous identify call would appear in Chichi once received and processed:
+The following is an example of how the previous identify call would appear in Meergo once received and processed:

 ```json
 {